csesoc/constitution/CONSTITUTION.rst

 #.
 The duties of the Grievance Officer shall be:

    #.
-To receive complaints and grievances relating to the Club;
+To receive complaints and grievances relating to the Society;
    #.
-To investigate grievances (where necessary) and resolve grievances or make recommendations to the Club Executive on the resolution of grievances;
+To investigate grievances (where necessary) and resolve grievances or make recommendations to the Society Executive on the resolution of grievances;
    #.
-To act in a fair, ethical and confidential manner in the performance of their duties, and pass on their responsibilities for specific grievances to other Club Executives if they cannot act impartially; and
+To act in a fair, ethical and confidential manner in the performance of their duties, and pass on their responsibilities for specific grievances to other Society Executives if they cannot act impartially; and
    #.
 To notify those involved of the outcome of the grievance.

 Election of the Executive